Supernova (2020 film): Production

 In October 2019, it was announced Colin Firth and Stanley Tucci had joined the cast of the film, with Harry Macqueen directing from a screenplay he wrote, with StudioCanal distributing in the United Kingdom.
 The film's soundtrack was written and recorded by Keaton Henson.

 Release

-The film had its world premiere at the 68th San Sebastián International Film Festival on 22 September 2020, and was released in the United Kingdom on 25 June 2021, by StudioCanal.
+The film had its world premiere at the 68th San Sebastián International Film Festival on 22 September 2020 in competition for the Golden Shell, and was released in the United Kingdom on 25 June 2021, by StudioCanal.
 In October 2020, Bleecker Street acquired U.S. distribution rights to the film and released it in the United States on 29 January 2021.

 It was selected in official competition at London Film Festival, San Sebastian Film Festival and Rome Film festival in 2020.